davidcalikes/portfolio-project-one/README.md

 - __Approach__

-    * The information will be provided to the user on a value scale with the most important content immediately visible.
+    * The information will be provided to the user logically and informed by planning research.

+    * The site will be created following the principles of user experience design.

     * The site will provide users links through which they can book tickets to see the band.

-    * The site will provide users with links to venue locations and the option to add show dates to google calender
+    * The site will provide users with links to venue locations and the option to add gig dates to google calender.

-    * The site will provide exclusive media content to all users such as Embedded audio files, youtube videos and photo gallery.
+    * The site will provide exclusive media content to all users such as embedded audio files, youtube videos and a photo gallery.

     * The content of the site will be inoffensive and accesible to all.